 Skip advert

 The M Sport, as you’d expect, is a little sportier on the outside with 18-inch alloys, unique M Sport bumpers front and rear, plus M Sport side skirts.
 Non-metallic Alpine White is the only no-cost paint option available.

-As for the M135, it’s a slight shame it looks indistinguishable to the regular 120 M Sport at the front, aside from an M badge located within a grille that has a bespoke horizontal slat design.
+As for the M135, it’s a slight shame because it looks indistinguishable from the regular 120 M Sport at the front, aside from an M badge located within a grille that has a bespoke horizontal slat design.
 There’s a quad-tip exhaust system to the rear, though – a staple of outright BMW M models – plus a rear spoiler and chunkier, M-style wing mirrors.
 The M135 comes with 18-inch wheels as standard, while two designs of 19-inch rims are available as options.

+Skip advert